 |---|---|---|---|

-| Workflow-governed AI | Cycle time and escaped defects | PR review gates, evals, policy-as-code, audit logs | Overly rigid gates slow iteration if poorly designed |
+| Workflow-governed AI | Cycle time and escaped defects | CI gates, evals, policy-as-code, audit logs | Over-designed gates create friction and drive “shadow” workarounds |

-| Agentic execution at scale | Cost per shipped change + reliability SLOs | Cursor/Windsurf-style agents, internal tool agents, runbook bots | Privilege creep; agents act without proper separation of duties |
+| Agentic execution at scale | Cost per shipped change and reliability targets | IDE agents, internal ops agents, runbook automation | Privilege creep; poor separation of duties; silent operational risk |

-| Platform-centered AI | Standardization + time-to-onboard | Internal AI platform, shared prompts, RAG, centralized eval harness | Platform becomes bottleneck; teams bypass it (“shadow AI”) |
+| Platform-centered AI | Standardization and time-to-onboard | Internal model gateway, shared prompts, RAG, centralized eval harness | Platform turns into a queue; teams bypass it to hit deadlines |

-| Risk-managed AI (regulated) | Audit readiness + incident rate | DLP, data classification, red teaming, model governance | Innovation tax if risk team lacks product context |
+| Risk-managed AI (regulated) | Audit readiness and incident rate | DLP, data classification, red teaming, model governance | Risk function blocks by default if it lacks product context |

-What “good” eval coverage looks like in practice
+What good eval coverage looks like

 # Example: minimal prompt + eval gate in CI (pseudo-config)